 Wait for about 60 to 90 seconds and then turn on the computer without reconnecting any other devices.
-Ideally, the system should boot and complete the installation process if the crash was a small problem.
+Ideally, the system should boot and complete the installation process if the crash is a small problem.

-However, if the system still crashes, use a different source like a bootable USB flash drive to install the Windows 10 operating system.
+However, if the system still crashes, use a different source, like a bootable USB flash drive to install the Windows 10 operating system.

 Start your computer.

-When the sign-in screen appears, hold down the Shift key and then click on the Power icon.
+When the sign-in screen appears, hold down the Shift key and click on the Power icon.
 Select Restart.

 As the initial blue Windows logo appears, press the power button and reboot the system.
 Repeat this step three times to enter Windows 10 automatic repair.

-A ‘choose an option’ screen will appear with three options;
+A ‘choose an option’ screen will appear with three options.

-Under this menu tap the Troubleshoot option.
-This will lead you to the following screen:
+Under this menu, tap the Troubleshoot option.
+This will lead you to the following screen.

-Under Advanced options will be six options including ‘Startup Settings’:
+Under Advanced options will be six options, including ‘Startup Settings.’

-Click on the ‘Restart’ button
+Click on the ‘Restart’ button.

-After you hit ‘Restart’, another Startup Settings window will appear.
-Press 5 or F5 on this screen to enter ‘Safe Mode with Networking’
+After you hit ‘Restart,’ another Startup Settings window will appear.
+Press 5 or F5 on this screen to enter ‘Safe Mode with Networking.’

-Disconnect all external devices,
+Disconnect all external devices.

-Restart your PC,
+Restart your PC.

-Reconnect each device one by one to identify which one is causing the problem,
+Reconnect each device one by one to identify which one is causing the problem.

 This section will deal with drivers as a whole.
-This is because several issues might arise with drivers for different hardware, and the solutions similarly vary from updates to reinstalls or roll backs, etc. Given below are some of these troubleshooting options:
+This is because several issues might arise with drivers for different hardware, and the solutions similarly vary from updates to reinstalls or rollbacks, etc. Given below are some of these troubleshooting options:

 Press the Windows key + X to access the power user menu.
 Here click on “Device Manager.’

-Right click on the adapter being displayed.
-A drop-down menu will pop-up giving the following options:
+Right-click on the adapter being displayed.
+A drop-down menu will pop up, giving the following options.

-In the Safe or normal mode, open Control Panel,
+In the Safe or normal Mode, open Control Panel.

-Go to ‘System Security’
+Go to ‘System Security.’

-Click on ‘Power options’
+Click on ‘Power options.’

 In the left pane, click on ‘Choose what the power button does.’

-Select to ‘Change settings that are currently unavailable.’
+Select ‘Change settings that are currently unavailable.’
 This is an administrative action that will require respective permissions and any passwords that you might have programmed.

-Click on ‘Save Changes’
+Click on ‘Save Changes.’